ReneNulschDE/mbapi2020/info.md

 * Please login once in the MercedesME IOS or Android app before you install this component.

-* Tested Countries: Germany, Finland, Spain, Belgium, UK
+* Tested Countries: BE, DE, ES, FI, NL, UK

 ## Configuration